strathclyde/beffta/readme.md

     the contemporaneous dataset; try to fix that problem somehow.
       - Hint 1.
 VBA events could help.

-You now have a fully customizable & portable tool to retrieve financial data from Bloomberg and now it’s time to use it.
+You now have a fully portable & customizable tool to retrieve financial data from Bloomberg and it’s now time to use it.

-## Load
+### *load*

-In R or Python (examplesolutions will be provided for both programming languages), load the workbook data in memory.
+Using R or Python (example solutions will be provided for both programming languages), load the workbook data in memory.
 Organise the data in two dataframes, one for the historical times series, the other for static (contemporaneous) data.
-The time series dataframe should have a two-level row index including tickers & dates while columns should host the corresponding time series; the dataframe structure should look as
+The time series dataframe should have a two-level row index including tickers & dates while columns should host the corresponding time series; the dataframe should broadly look like this:
-follow:

     ## # A tibble: 62,696 x 11
     ##    ticker    Date       PX_LAST BOOK_VAL_PER_SH TRAIL_12M_EPS